Blog

 Vagus Nerve

 The vagus nerve also connects to the heart and plays a role in modulating cardiac output during digestion and relaxation (parasympathetic nervous system activity), as well as during acute stress (sympathetic nervous system activity).
-Consuming food that is too acidic without a balancing component, such as excessively fatty foods with a low nutritional content, tends to cause gastric reflux as well as possible heart palpitations or changes in the rhythm of the heartbeat.
-Indeed, gastric and other digestive symptoms can initiate a stress response which indirectly raises the heart rate, or they can directly stimulate the heart via the vagus nerve.
+Consuming food that is too acidic without a balancing component, such as excessively fatty foods with low nutritional content, tends to cause gastric reflux as well as possible heart palpitations or changes in the rhythm of the heartbeat.
+Indeed, gastric and other digestive symptoms can initiate a stress response that indirectly raises the heart rate, or they can directly stimulate the heart via the vagus nerve.
 In this way, the heart is connected to the digestive system.

 Cardiovascular Division of Blood Flow

-On top of the way that the heart and blood vessels separate out oxygenated and de-oxygenated blood, additional compartments of organization reside within our vasculature.
+On top of the way that the heart and blood vessels separate out oxygenated and deoxygenated blood, additional compartments of organization reside within our vasculature.
 There are two main circuits for blood to flow throughout the body that are governed exclusively by the cardiovascular system: pulmonary circulation and systemic circulation.

 Some organs have their own unique circuits within the systemic one, but those smaller circuits are still powered by the same mechanisms that manage systemic circulation in its entirety.